terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `enable_sqs_termination_draining` - (Optional) - Bool - EnableSQSTerminationDraining enables queue-processor mode which drains nodes when an SQS termination event is received.<br />Default: true.
 - `exclude_from_load_balancers` - (Optional) - Bool - ExcludeFromLoadBalancers makes node termination handler will mark for exclusion from load balancers before node are cordoned.<br />Default: true.
 - `managed_asg_tag` - (Optional) - String - ManagedASGTag is the tag used to determine which nodes NTH can take action on<br />This field has kept its name even though it now maps to the --managed-tag flag due to keeping the API stable.<br />Node termination handler does no longer check the ASG for this tag, but the actual EC2 instances.
+- `pod_termination_grace_period` - (Optional) - Int - PodTerminationGracePeriod is the time in seconds given to each pod to terminate gracefully.<br />If negative, the default value specified in the pod will be used, which defaults to 30 seconds if not specified for the pod.<br />Default: -1.
+- `taint_node` - (Optional) - Bool - TaintNode makes node termination handler taint nodes when an interruption event occurs.<br />Default: false.
+- `memory_limit` - (Optional) - Quantity - MemoryLimit of NodeTerminationHandler container.<br />Default: none.
 - `memory_request` - (Optional) - Quantity - MemoryRequest of NodeTerminationHandler container.<br />Default: 64Mi.
 - `cpu_request` - (Optional) - Quantity - CPURequest of NodeTerminationHandler container.<br />Default: 50m.
 - `version` - (Optional) - String - Version is the container image tag used.
+- `webhook_template` - (Optional) - String - Replaces the default webhook message template.
+- `webhook_url` - (Optional) - String - If specified, posts event data to URL upon instance interruption action.

 ### load_balancer_controller_spec